runebookai/tome/README.md

 - Instant connection to Ollama (local or remote) for model management
 - Chat with MCP-powered models, customize context window and temperature
-- Install MCP servers by pasting in a command `uvx mcp-server-fetch` or through the built-in Smithery marketplace which offers thousands of servers via a single click
+- Install MCP servers by pasting in a command (e.g., `uvx mcp-server-fetch`) or through the built-in Smithery marketplace which offers thousands of servers via a single click

 # Getting Started